 Edinboro is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,335 people and two constituent neighborhoods, Edinboro is the 211th largest community in Pennsylvania.

-Edinboro is a decidedly white-collar borough, with fully 86.88% of the workforce employed in white-collar jobs, well above the national average.
+Edinboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Edinboro is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Edinboro who work in teaching (14.55%), food service (14.14%), and office and administrative support (11.44%).
+There are especially a lot of people living in Edinboro who work in sales jobs (12.41%), teaching (12.08%), and food service (11.43%).

-The per capita income in Edinboro in 2010 was $17,806, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,224 for a family of four.
+The per capita income in Edinboro in 2010 was $17,467, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $69,868 for a family of four.
 However, Edinboro contains both very wealthy and poor people as well.

 The most common language spoken in Edinboro is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and African languages.